Chapter 2: "Abrecadavre"

 Dr. Maxis attempted to give the walking husk another task.

 The beast continued to walk forward, its bright, other-worldly eyes locked with those of Maxis, picking its pace up even further and groaning louder.
-It extended its limp arms outwards towards Doctor Maxis, prepared to grab him.
+It extended it other limp arm outwards towards Doctor Maxis, prepared to grab him with both rotten, fleshy hands.

-Doctor Richtofen pulled Maxis aside, away from the zombie.
+Doctor Richtofen pulled Maxis aside by the coat collar, away from the zombie.
 “Maxis!”

 “Why won't you stop?!
 Stop!
 Halt!”